COS301-SE-2024/The-Republic/documentation/specifications/ArchitecturalSpecificationVersion4.md

 - **User ID Obfuscation**: We hide or obfuscate user IDs in public-facing areas of the application to enhance user privacy.

-- **Nginx Proxy**: We utilize Nginx as a reverse proxy, leveraging its additional security features like rate limiting and request filtering.
+- **Python Flask Proxy/Load balancer**: We utilize Python Flask as a reverse proxy, leveraging its additional security features like rate limiting and request filtering.

 ### Security Scenario: